 Is your real estate service provider also a Farmer?

-As it turns out, many of our local real estate service providers and vendors feed on your client’s contact information.
+Many of our local real estate service providers and vendors feed on your client’s contact information.
 How can you tell?
-Most often it’s right there in their service agreement.
+Most often, it’s right there in their service agreement.

-Here’s sample language that you most likely don’t want to find in your trusted “short list” service agreements.
+Here’s a sample language you most likely don’t want to find in your trusted “shortlist” service agreements.

-“Your inspector may have an affiliation with a stated or unstated third party service provider who may in turn offer you additional value-added services and products.
-The provider affiliation requires the inspector to authorize your permission to provide your contact information (including your telephone number) to the provider and, furthermore, you waive and release any restrictions that may prevent the provider from contacting you (including by telephone or electronic email) and, furthermore, you authorize the provider the right to contact you (including by telephone or electronic email) regarding any future special offers or programs, both with the third party service provider or their affiliates.”
+• “Your inspector may have an affiliation with a stated or unstated third-party service provider who may offer you additional value-added services and products.
+The provider affiliation requires the inspector to authorize your permission to provide the provider with your contact information (including your telephone number).
+You waive and release any restrictions that may prevent the provider from contacting you (including by telephone or electronic email), and you authorize the provider right to contact you (including by telephone or electronic email) regarding any future special offers or programs, both with the third party service provider or their affiliates.”

 Does this activity tend to compromise the License Law for Mississippi Inspectors?
 The home inspection profession has a code of ethics.
 The first line reads, in part: